Participer au site avec un Tip

 detect in-place mutations to the structure.
 In order to detect these, the

-:mod:`sqlalchemy.ext.mutable` extension must be used.
-This extension will
+:mod:`sqlalchemy.ext.mutable` extension must be used, most typically

 allow "in-place" changes to the datastructure to produce events which